jingwenzhang1118/jingwenzhang1118/programing.md

 ## CS50 Artificial Intelligence with Python

 <img style="border: 0px solid; width: 180px; height: 120px; float:left; padding:0px 30px 140px 0px" src="/images/CS50AI_pll.png" alt="" class="inline-block">
-This course from Harvard University explores the concepts and algorithms at the foundation of modern artificial intelligence, including topics like search design, optimization and neural networks.
+This course from Harvard University explores the concepts and algorithms at the foundation of modern artificial intelligence, including topics like search design, optimization and neural networks, and textual analyses.

 My codes for the *weekly projects* are shared here.
 The original questions of each project can be found on <a href="https://cs50.harvard.edu/ai/2020/" target="_blank">CS50AI's website</a>.
 <br>